camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-tasklist/04-task-forms.html.md

 Form validation may be added via [AngularJS](http://angularjs.org) [validation directives](http://docs.angularjs.org/api/ng.directive:input) that are available for [text input](http://docs.angularjs.org/api/ng.directive:input.text), [checkbox](http://docs.angularjs.org/api/ng.directive:input.checkbox) and [number input](http://docs.angularjs.org/api/ng.directive:input.number).

-For example, the following snipped validates the form input against the pattern `00-00`:
+For example, the following snippet validates the form input against the pattern `00-00`:

 ```html
 <input form-field type="string" name="myString" ng-pattern="/\d{2}-\d{2}/" />
 ```

-To query the validation state of a form, you may use the `variablesForm` variable that is available in the scope of embedded task form:
+To query the validation state of a form, you may use the `variablesForm` variable that is available in the scope of the embedded task form:

 ```html
 <input form-field type="string" name="myString" ng-pattern="/\d{2}-\d{2}/" />